felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/margins.jpg" position="center" caption="" >}}

 In my notes, sometimes I write questions or things that will need further updates.
-The margins is the perfect place to put such updates.
+The margins are the perfect place to put such updates.
 Of course, not all of your notes will require a margin note, but that's a good thing: it leaves you with more room for the notes that truly need commenting later on.